lentzi90/jekyll-clean-dark/_commit.md

-Separate config for testing
+Bootstrap carousel and defaults

+- Added bootstrap carousel functionality.
-- `_config-test.yml` stores override rules to use when testing.
+- New post explaining how to use the carouse.
-- Bug in jekyll makes the `--config`-flag fail.
-  Not using `_config-dev.yml` for now.
-- Added `serve.sh` to simplify development
+- Added defaults to `_config.yml`
-- Added TODO list.
-- Added favicon